masifkiborg/PC-MANAGE-BOT/README.md

     Update the menu in start_command()

-📞 Support

-When problems arise:

-    Check the logs in bot_log.txt

-    Make sure that the bot token is correct

-    Check access rights to system resources

  If you liked the project, don't forget to give it a star!

 Designed with ❤️ for convenient system monitoring